A Penny Well Spent

 ‘You’re very early,’ she said.
 ‘The appointment’s not until tomorrow.’

-‘Oh, husband dearest, you really are the biggest moron,’ Jean said as she slapped Clifford on the back of his head.
+‘Oh, husband dearest, you really are the world’s biggest moron,’ Jean said as she slapped Clifford on the back of his head.

-‘Not to worry,’ the woman behind the desk said.
-‘As it happens, Mr Crapp has no appointments this afternoon, so I’m sure he’ll be happy to see you.
+‘As it happens, Mr Crapp has no appointments this afternoon,’ the woman behind the desk said.
+‘I’m sure he’ll be happy to see you.
 Let me just give him a ring.’

 The woman turned away to her phone and called her boss.
 Neither Clifford nor Jean listened to the woman talking, but had they have listened, they would’ve heard her say ‘Hello.
 Yes, I’ve got a Mr Bob Holness in reception… yeah, I think so… well he looks a lot younger than he does on the television.’